 465 New York Avenue, N.W., Washington, D.C.

-Holbert Apple Associates provided structural engineering services for this new 13-story cast-in-place concrete hotel structure, with 2½ levels of below-grade parking, located three blocks from the Walter E. Washington Conventions Center.
+Holbert Apple Associates provided structural engineering services for this new 13-story cast-in-place concrete hotel structure, with 2½ levels of below-grade parking, located three blocks from the Walter E. Washington Convention Center.
 The Main Roof and typical hotel floors consist of post-tensioned concrete two-way slabs.
-The lower levels and below grade levels consist of mild-reinforced concrete two-way slabs and beams.
-Six cast-in-place concrete transfer girders were designed at the 2nd Floor to accommodate the Ground Floor architectural program and below grade parking.
+The lower levels and below-grade levels consist of mild-reinforced concrete two-way slabs and beams.
+Six cast-in-place concrete transfer girders were designed at the 2nd Floor to accommodate the Ground Floor architectural program and below-grade parking.
 The building foundation consists of a stepped 36” thick cast-in-place concrete mat with 12” drops, which covers the entire footprint of the building.
 The structure was designed to support an intensive green roof at the 2nd Floor Low Roof and an extensive green roof at the Main Roof.
 The facade consists of a mixture of brick masonry and curtain wall systems.